-After installing the audio driver, the VIA HD Audio Deck icon will appear in the notification area.
-Click the icon to access the VIA HD Audio Deck.
+After installing the audio driver, the HD Audio Manager icon will appear in the notification area.
+Double-click the icon to access the HD Audio Manager.

 Connect your microphone to the Mic in jack (pink) on the back panel or the Mic in jack (pink) on the front panel.
+Then configure the jack for microphone functionality.
 Note: The microphone functions on the front panel and back panel cannot be used at the same time.

 Go to the Microphone screen.
-Do not mute the recording volume (REC Vol), or you'll not be able to record the sound.
-To hear the sound being recorded during the recording process, do not mute the microphone volume (Microphone).
+Do not mute the recording volume, or you'll not be able to record the sound.
+To hear the sound being recorded during the recording process, do not mute the playback volume.
 It is recommended that you set the volumes at a middle level.

-To raise the recording and playback volume for the microphone, use the slider on the right to set the microphone boost level.
+To raise the recording and playback volume for the microphone, click the Microphone Boost icon when the right of the Recording Volume slider and set the Microphone Boost level.

 To open the Sounder Recorder, move the mouse cursor to the bottom left corner of the screen, click the Start icon to switch to the Start screen (or press the Windows button on the keyboard).
-Right-click on the screen and click the All apps con on the bottom right corner of the screen to access the Apps screen.
+Right-click on the screen and click the All apps icon on the bottom right corner of the screen to access the Apps screen.